zerkalica/modern-router/README.md

 -	Build url string from route name and parameters
 -	Can inherit previous route state: rm.set('page', {id: '1'}); rm.update(null, {id: '2'})
 -	Can handle routes to external resources
--	Can be adapted for client or server
+-	Isomorphic: can be used on client or server side
 -	[susanin](https://github.com/nodules/susanin) used as pattern matching engine
 -	Used [zen-observable](https://github.com/zenparsing/zen-observable) for adapt location changes
 -	Used [flowtype](http://flowtype.org), [babel](http://babeljs.io)